 For this tutorial, you will use the default

 TemplateContract.
 You will update it to create a full-fledged

 Progress so far

-We’ve designed a simple CorDapp that will allow nodes to agree new IOUs on the blockchain.
+So far, you’ve decided on a design for a simple CorDapp that will allow nodes to agree new IOUs on the blockchain.

 Next, you’ll take a look at the template project you’ll be using as the basis for our CorDapp.